-The trading price of our common shares may experience substantial volatility.
+The trading price of the common shares may experience substantial volatility.

-The market price of our common shares may experience substantial volatility that is unrelated to the Company's financial condition or operations.
-The trading price of our common shares may also be significantly affected by short-term changes in the price of uranium.
-The market price of the Company's securities is affected by many other variables which may be unrelated to our success and are, therefore, not within our control.
-These include other developments that affect the market for all resource sector-related securities, the breadth of the public market for the common shares and the attractiveness of alternative investments market reaction to the estimated fair value of our portfolio; rumors or dissemination of false information; changes in coverage or earnings estimates by analysts; our ability to meet analysts' or market expectations; and sales of common shares by existing shareholders.
+The market price of our common shares has experienced and may continue to experience substantial volatility that is unrelated to our financial condition or operations.
+The trading price of the common shares may also be significantly affected by short-term changes in the price of uranium.
+The market price of our securities is affected by many other variables which may be unrelated to its success and are, therefore, not within our control.
+These include other developments that affect the market for all resource sector-related securities, the breadth of the public market for the common shares, the attractiveness of alternative investments, market reaction to the estimated fair value of our portfolio, rumors or dissemination of false information, changes in coverage or earnings estimates by analysts, our ability to meet analysts' or market expectations, and sales of common shares by existing shareholders.
 The effect of these and other factors on the market price of the common shares is expected to make the price of the common shares volatile in the future, which may result in losses to investors.

-Management will have broad discretion as to the use of the net proceeds from this offering, and we may not use these proceeds effectively.
+Our management will have broad discretion as to the use of the net proceeds from this offering, and we may not use these proceeds effectively.

-The Company currently intends to allocate the net proceeds it will receive from the offering as described under the heading "Use of Proceeds" below.
-However, management will have discretion in the actual application of the net proceeds, and the Company may elect to allocate proceeds differently from that described in "Use of Proceeds" if the Company believes it would be in its best interests to do so.
+We currently intend to allocate the net proceeds it will receive from the offering as described under the heading 'Use of Proceeds' below.
+However, management will have discretion in the actual application of the net proceeds, and we may elect to allocate proceeds differently from that described in "Use of Proceeds" if we believe it would be in its best interests to do so.
 Accordingly, you will be relying on the judgment of our management with regard to the use of these net proceeds, and you will not have the opportunity, as part of your investment decision, to assess whether the proceeds are being used appropriately.
 Our failure to apply these funds effectively could have an adverse effect on our business and cause the price of our common shares to decline.